-Sharon Mastracci, UIC assistant professor of public administration, is the author of a new book, Breaking Out of the Pink Collar Ghetto:
+Sharon Mastracci is the author of a new book, Breaking Out of the Pink Collar Ghetto.

-And you've heard of the blue-collar worker who usually can be found in manufacturing and trade jobs.
+You've heard of the blue-collar worker, who usually can be found in manufacturing and trade jobs.
 But there's also a lesser-known category: the pink-collar worker, who is employed in fields such as teaching, nursing, public relations, human resources, administration, child care and in clerical and secretarial work.
-And because pink-collar workers are employed in jobs traditionally dominated by women, there's another name to describe this category: The pink collar ghetto.